 Satellite internet services use orbiting satellites to capture and relay broadband data between a satellite company and its customers.

 This means data must travel to the satellites and back over thousands of miles before it reaches the end user.
-Despite having to transmit data over many miles, satellite internet is capable of delivering donwload speeds of 5Mbps which makes it a truely high speed internet connection.
+Despite having to transmit data over many miles, satellite internet is capable of delivering download speeds of up to 10Mbps which makes it a truely high speed internet connection.
 Satellite internet is ideal for those wanting high speed internet in rural areas where other options may not be readily available.